Are you anxious to grow older?

 My husband’s employer actually incentivizes their team in this regard—to the tune of $100!
 They know annual wellness appointments are that important.

 Why?
 It’s simple.
 Checking in with your doctor allows them to address concerns and catch potential issues before they’re a life-altering problem.
 Blood work and screenings keep you healthy, alive, and flourishing.
 So, if you haven’t been to your doctor in the last year, call them.
 Today.

-M’Lissa Fleming, an independent consultant with anti-aging skincare brand Rodan + Fields, can’t emphasize enough how important moisturizer with SPF is: “The human skin is the body’s largest organ.
+M’Lissa Fleming, an independent consultant with anti-aging skincare brand Rodan + Fields, can’t emphasize enough how important using moisturizer is: “The human skin is the body’s largest organ.
 Keeping your skin hydrated and moisturized helps avoid many skin problems such as blemishes and wrinkles.”